Christmas and holiday season: Winter solstice

-The winter solstice may have been a special moment of the annual cycle for some cultures even during Neolithic times.
+The winter solstice (in the Northern Hemisphere occurring in late December) may have been a special moment of the annual cycle for some cultures even during Neolithic times.
 This is attested by physical remains in the layouts of late Neolithic and Bronze Age archaeological sites, such as Stonehenge in England and Newgrange in Ireland.
 The primary axes of both of these monuments seem to have been carefully aligned on a sight-line pointing to the winter solstice sunrise (Newgrange) and the winter solstice sunset (Stonehenge).
 It is significant that the Great Trilithon was oriented outwards from the middle of the monument, i.e. its smooth flat face was turned towards the midwinter Sun.

 Roman Saturnalia

-Saturnalia was an ancient Roman festival in honor of the deity Saturn, held on December 17 of the Julian calendar and later expanded with festivities through December 23.
+Saturnalia was an ancient Roman festival in honor of the deity Saturn, the god of time, held on December 17 of the Julian calendar and later expanded with festivities through December 23.
 The holiday was celebrated with a sacrifice at the Temple of Saturn, in the Roman Forum, and a public banquet, followed by private gift-giving, continual partying, and a carnival atmosphere that overturned Roman social norms: gambling was permitted, and masters provided table service for their slaves.
+In addition to being a religious celebration, Saturnalia served as a social leveler by temporarily suspending established hierarchies and reversing roles.
+Because the affluent and the poor could participate in the same celebrations without the customary social barriers, the festival promoted a sense of community delight.
 The poet Catullus called it "the best of days."